The Importance Of The Path To Purchase

 What Is Buyer Journey Mapping?

 Where b2b audiences do their research, the external parties they speak to, the events they attend and publications they read, all shape the buyer journey in some way.
-Buyer journey mapping provides a simple and effective process to “walk in the buyer’s shoes” throughout the whole path to purchase, and to identify which touchpoints and interactions are the most critical to success.
+Buyer journey mapping or customer journey mapping provides a simple and effective process to “walk in the buyer’s shoes” throughout the whole path to purchase, and to identify which touchpoints and interactions are the most critical to success.

 The first step in buyer journey mapping is to create the spine, such as the example below.
 This often starts with the “Trigger” i.e. the start of the path to purchase, and ends at “Relationship Management” or “Renewal”.
 For each step identified in the path to purchase, it is important to identify the goal for the brand.